Table of Contents

 - There are two vaccines to prevent pneumococcal pneumonia: PPSV23 (Pneumovax) and PCV 13 (Prevnar 13).
 Both are recommended for all people living with HIV who are at least 19 years old to reduce the risk of developing pneumococcal pneumonia

-- The Pneumovax vaccine is given once and repeated at age 65.
-It used to be given every five years, but this is no longer recommended.
+- The Pneumovax vaccine is given once and repeated every five years

 - The Prevnar 13 vaccine is only given once